SettsuX/iot-blynk-Line-Notify/README.md

 ﻿# iot-blynk-Line-Notify
+An iot Project using Blynk and board Esp8266

+### Prerequisites
-Using Adafruit_Sensor-master <br />
+  - Using Adafruit_Sensor-master
-Using DHT-sensor-library-master <br />
+  - Using DHT-sensor-library-master
-Using TridentTD_LineNotify-master
+  - Using TridentTD_LineNotify-master
+  - Blynk Appication
+  - Esp8266 iot board
+  - Line Notify Token